 City University of Hong Kong

-CityU offers a range of services and facilities to help students progress through their studies and develop themselves personally and professionally.
+CityU offers a range of services and facilities to help students progress through their studies and develop personally and professionally.
 Sports and cultural activities, interest groups and community service programmes offer opportunities for out-of-classroom education and personal development.
-The Students’ Union has 23 societies, over 40 affiliated clubs and 11 residents’ associations.
+There are over 80 student organisations providing dynamic student activities.
+In addition, Student Development Services is committed to

 Financial Assistance and Scholarships